Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Introduction

-Regarding news consumption research, media bias takes on a prominent role.
-Media bias is defined as a deliberate and intentional tendency that favors a particular perspective, ideology, or desired outcome \cite{spinde2021automated,williams1975unbiased}.

-When social media is the channel through which news is consumed, several factors come into play in the dynamic.
-In such cases, both confirmation bias and media bias can interplay when the news that social media users read is shared by others who possess their own ideological biases.
-The study of this dynamic is of significant importance due to the impact of news consumption on people's opinions \cite{mccombs1972, Guo2015}.
-By potentially influencing our opinions, the consumption of biased news can influence voters’ decisions \cite{druckman2005impact}.
-Furthermore in \cite{bovet2019influence} authors address the role of real and fake news and their impact in election outcomes.
+As we mentioned above, social media serves as a channel for news consumption, where several factors influence the dynamics of how these news are shared.
+In particular, both confirmation bias and media bias can interplay when the news that social media users read are shared by others who possess their own ideological biases.
+Therefore, the study of this dynamic is of significant importance due to the impact of news consumption on people's opinions \cite{mccombs1972, Guo2015, diaz2022echo,wei2011effective}, for example the consumption of biased news can influence voters’ decisions \cite{druckman2005impact}.
 Additionally, the interaction between social media, political polarization, and political disinformation can significantly shape a society's future, affecting the quality of public policy and its democratic principles \cite{tucker2018social}.

-In this paper, we study news articles shared by Twitter users during general elections in Argentina in 2019.
-Our analysis incorporates information about the content of the shared news and the political affinity of the users sharing it, categorized into Center-Left (CL) and Center-Right (CR) groups.
-Both Twitter activity and partisan labels were sourced from the work published by Zhou et. al. (2021) in \cite{zhou2021}.
-Specifically, we analyze the bias in news shared on Twitter, exploring its dependence on the publication media, the topics they address, and their bias concerning the candidates from the two main coalitions vying for the presidency.
+In this study, we examine the relationship between shared news and the ideologies of social media users who disseminate them during the 2019 general elections in Argentina.
+Specifically, we explore whether factors such as the news source, bias, or topics shared by users are associated with their political ideology.
+Our analysis incorporates data on the content of the shared news and the political affiliations of the users, previously categorized into Center-Left (CL) and Center-Right (CR) groups.
+The Twitter activity and partisan labels were obtained from the research conducted by Zhou et al. (2021) as referenced in \cite{zhou2021}.

+The focal point of this study lies in examining the news shared by users within the existing dataset from \cite{zhou2021}.
+To collect this data, we performed web scraping of the text from the links of news articles shared by users.
+Following this, we evaluated the bias of these news articles, along with the bias of the news media and the topics they cover.
+Subsequently, we analyzed the correlation between these factors and the users' bias towards the candidates from the two primary coalitions competing for the presidency.